-Share the importance of Global Media and Information Literacy Week with your students.
-Bring classrooms to life with MY HERO's Multimedia Resources and Lesson Plan for Teachers.
+Global Media and Information Literacy Week Lesson Plan teaches students how to access, analyze, evaluate and create media using MY HERO's Multimedia Resources.
 Includes discussion guide and learning outcomes.

 Media literacy is the ability to access, analyze, evaluate, and create media.